The contrast in

 What you are photographing, the light illuminating it has an influence on contrast in your pictures.
 Your choices about exposure and how you edit your photographs can shape how contrast in an image appears.

-What is Contrast in Photography?
+What is Contrast in

 What are the Different Types of Contrast?

-The most commonly recognized types of contrast in photography are high contrast and low contrast.
+The most commonly recognized types of contrast in

 High contrast images have dark tones and bright highlights appearing close to each other.
 Most often, this style of high contrast image is made where the light intensity is strong.
 This is hard light because it produces dark shadows with well-defined edges.